Home

 None the less...

 Pet canaries do get sick.
-Bacterial infections, viral infections, and general ill health can certainly become a problem in the "caged" environment.
+Bacterial infections, viral infections, and general ill health can certainly become a problem in the "caged" environment so you want to take every precaution possible to make sure your canary stays healthy.

 Most of the time, though, it can be very difficult to know what, specifically, is ailing your little friend.